 Fried Milk Dessert

-When I was growing up in the Philippines, I remember one day when my godfather invited us to lunch at a Chinese restaurant.
-While reading the menu, I noticed an item called "fried milk," which seemed both perplexing and intriguing.
-Out of curiosity, I decided to order it.
+Growing up in the Philippines, my godfather once invited us to lunch at a Chinese restaurant.
+On the menu was an item called "fried milk," which was both perplexing and intriguing.
+Out of curiosity, I ordered it.
 My godfather explained that it was actually just custard that has been deep-fried.
-It turned out to be pretty good, and ever since that day it's become one of my favorite desserts.
+It was delicious.
+It quickly became one of my favorite desserts.

 Since immigrating to the United States, I always look for this item whenever I go to Chinese restaurants, but so far I've never found it.
 So when I find myself craving it, I just make it at home.